 The Cinema Exhibitors' Association (CEA) Card

 The CEA Card is a UK-wide scheme for people with disabilities.
-It's one way for cinemas who take part to make sure they make reasonable adjustments for you when you go to the cinema - in includes a free ticket for someone to go with you.
+It's one way for cinemas who take part to make sure they make reasonable adjustments for you when you go to the cinema - it includes a free ticket for someone to go with you.

-You can find more, including which local cinemas take part in the scheme, and apply online on the CEA Card website.
+You can find out more, including which local cinemas take part in the scheme, and apply online on the CEA Card website.
 Cards cost £6 and are valid for one year.

 Even if a cinema is not taking part in the scheme, it is worth asking whether they offer reduced or free admission to your carer or assistant.